 After that you need to update the mailchimp lists by clicking the Update Mailchimp Lists button:

 This is required to make the E-Commerce features setup tab visible.
 By clicking the Update Mailchimp Lists button you will be automatically redirected to the “Mailchimp Lists” page (Marketing -> Mailchimp lists).
 Don’t forget to return to the Mailchimp addons settings page to complete the addon configuration in the E-Commerce features setup tab of the page.

 E-Commerce Features Setup

-Once the lists have been updated, you need to go to the E-Commerce features setup section and upload your store data to Mailchimp.
+Once the Mailchimp lists have been updated, you need to go to the E-Commerce features setup tab of the “Mailchimp Integration with E-commerce support” module settings page and upload your store data to Mailchimp.

 Uploading your store data to Mailchimp enables you to take full advantage of Mailchimp Product Recommendations and Abandoned Carts.
 For the best performance of these features, the products, orders, carts and customers from your ecommerce store need to be uploaded to Mailchimp and organized as a Store.
 On the Mailchimp end, a Store is the top-level e-commerce resource.
 Carts, Customers, Orders, and Products all exist inside of the scope of a Store.

 Each Store in Mailchimp needs to be tied to a Mailchimp list.